Sonoran-Software/Sonoran-Radio-Docs/tutorials/script-usage.md

 You can click on the dial on the top right of the radio to toggle the radio on and off.
 You will also see this reflected in the teamspeak interface.

 ## Radio Status Indicator
 The color of the bar next to your current frequency indicates the state of your radio.

+- Status Color: Gray
+If you are disconnected from TeamSpeak the indicator will be gray.

+- Status Color: Blue
+If you are connected to TeamSpeak, the indicator will be blue.

+- Status Color: Green
-If you are disconnected from TeamSpeak the indicator will be gray, if you are connected to TeamSpeak, the indicator will be blue.
-If you have configured the [sonrad](https://info.sonorancad.com/integration-plugins/integration-plugins/available-plugins/sonoran-radio-sonrad) correctly, and you are logged into the CAD system, the radio status indicator will be green.
+If you have configured the [sonrad](https://info.sonorancad.com/integration-plugins/integration-plugins/available-plugins/sonoran-radio-sonrad) correctly and you are logged into the CAD system, the radio status indicator will be green.
 When your status indicator is green, your radio panic button will activate your panic through CAD, and you will be able to view basic call information by clicking on the Call Details button.

 ## Change Frequency